As the cover says, it’s “a philosophical novel about Christianity, power, democracy, and the human mind.”

 Eldorado Canyon – A Climbing Guide.
 I also did many new routes in Eldorado Canyon, and this guidebook also mentions me: “The most prolific first-ascentionist of this time was Alec Sharp, an ex-pat British climber who broke the traditional mold in several ways, with frequent use of rappel previewing, and a preference for new terrain over freeing old aid routes.
 Sharp’s bold climbing and keen eye for a subtle line produced dozens of runout and dangerous routes in the next few years, including The Human Factor, False Prophet, Climb of the Century, Kindness, Tanquerey, Kubla Khan, Ministry of Fear, Dangerous Acquaintances, and Way Honed and Gnarly.”

 I wrote another book on computer programming (Software Quality and Productivity) but it is long out of print.
 I wrote guidebooks to two rock climbing areas in the U.K. (Gogarth and Clogwyn du’r Arddu) and have also started but not finished various other books.
-Besides that I’ve had articles and interviews published in software and climbing magazines, and have had two other blogs – Endless Curiosity, and Diary of an Indecisive Man.
-My current blog is First World Problems.
+Besides that I’ve had articles and interviews published in software and climbing magazines, and have had three other blogs – Endless Curiosity, and Diary of an Indecisive Man, and First World Problems.
+My current blog is Cat World.